jadecobra/python_tdd_exercises/ASSERTION_ERROR.md

 ```python
         self.assertTrue(False)
 ```
-the terminal shows a failure
+the terminal produces a failure
 ```python
 E       AssertionError: False is not true
 ```